rbadillap/kotal-documentation/docs/ethereum/reference/node.md

 ## rpc

-`rpc` enables HTTP RPC server.
+`rpc` enables the HTTP RPC server.

 ## rpcHost

-`rpcHost` is HTTP RPC server host address.
+`rpcHost` is the HTTP RPC server host address.

-Default value `0.0.0.0` will be used if rpc is enabled.
+The default value `0.0.0.0` will be used if the RPC server is enabled.

 ## rpcPort

-`rpcPort` is HTTP RPC server listening port.
+`rpcPort` is the HTTP RPC server listening port.

-Default value `8545` will be used if HTTP RPC server is enabled with `rpc: true`.
+Default value `8545` will be used if the HTTP RPC server is enabled with `rpc: true`.

 ## rpcAPI

-`rpcAPI` is list of RPC services to enable.
+`rpcAPI` is a list of RPC services to enable.

 Default value `["web3", "eth", "net]` will be used if HTTP RPC server is enabeld with `rpc: true`.